cosmos/cosmos-sdk-docs/versioned_docs/version-0.47/integrate/building-apps/02-app-mempool.md

 Allowing the application to handle ordering enables the application to define how it would like the block constructed.

-The Cosmos SDK defines the `DefaultProposalHandler` type, which provides applications with `PrepareProposal` and `ProcessProposal` handlers.
+Currently, there is a default `PrepareProposal` implementation provided by the application.

 ```go reference
 https://github.com/cosmos/cosmos-sdk/blob/v0.47.0-rc1/baseapp/baseapp.go#L868-L916
 ```

-This default implementation can be overridden by the application developer in favor of a custom implementation in [`app.go`](./01-app-go-v2.md):
+This default implementation can be overridden by the application developer in favor of a custom implementation in [`app.go`](01-app-go-v2.md):

 ```go
 prepareOpt := func(app *baseapp.BaseApp) {